 Wat Rong Khun

 Visiting a Buddhist temple while in Thailand is an experience you don’t want to miss.
 But instead of going to Wat Arun, we recommend going to Wat Rong Khun, one of the most unique and quite gorgeous temples located in Chiang Rai.
 It’s a gloriously white with snakes and dragons coming out from the ground.
 It’s only been around since 1997, but it’s a site you shouldn’t miss.
 The best time to go there is 20 minutes before 5pm or early morning before 10am.
-Please note, this temple is outside the city, and the best way to get there is on Air Asia, which have the earliest and latest flights to Chiang Rai.
+Please note, this temple is outside the city, and the best way to get there is on Air Asia, which has the earliest and latest flights to Chiang Rai.
 The flight itself is only an hour and a half, and you can leave at 7:20am and return around 9:40pm (plus, the flights are usually really cheap).
 We know this is fairly out of the way, but it’s worth the trip!

 However, if you’re looking to visit a unique temple within Bangkok, head over to Wat Saket.
 This temple dates back to the Ayutthaya era.
 The Golden Mount, a man-made hill with a golden chedi on the top, is where the sacred Buddha’s relics are preserved.
 This is also a perfect place to get a 360-degree panorama of the old district in Bangkok.